Title and statement of responsibility area

 Name of creator

 William Henry Harris was born in 1805, son of John Harris.
-He married Anne Arnison, with whom he had at least four children: Joseph Simpson, George Simpson, Thomas Arnison, and Margaret.
+He was married to Anne Arnison, with whom he had at least four children: Joseph Simpson, George Simpson, Thomas Arnison and Margaret.
 In 1856 he was appointed coroner of Pictou County.
-In 1857, on the retirement of his father, William Henry became High Sheriff of the county, and in 1874 he was appointed by the province as the presiding officer for the municipal elections of the new Town of Pictou.
+In 1857, on his father's retirement, he became High Sheriff of the county, and in 1874 he was appointed by the province as the presiding officer for the municipal elections of the new Town of Pictou.
 Harris was also the first publisher of The Pictou News.
-He passed away in 1883.
+He died in 1883.

 Scope and content

 Item is a letter from John Crevar to William Henry Harris, dated March 15, 1864, regarding escorting "Miss Maggie" (probably Harris' young daughter, Margaret) on her journey home.

 The letter has small hole in the centre, obscuring the text.

 Language and script note

 Location of originals